shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/real-time-signals-service-api-reference.md

 > [!NOTE]
 > Uploaded IDs are converted to lower-case values when stored.
 Matching is not case-sensitive.

-## Events - Instantly Activated Segments
+## Events - Instantly activated segments

 > [!NOTE]
 > This RTSS functionality is no longer actively supported and is slated to be **deprecated**.
 You may be able to get the same results from other Xandr products.
 Please contact your account manager for assistance.